Twarner491/TeddyWarner.org/docs/Projects/CornerDesk.md

 ## Lowes Trip and New Tool

 However shortly after finishing up the CAD aspect of this project, Covid-19 caused our school to resorte to online learning, cutting me of from our schools lab equipment, however I happen to have a lot of the tools we have in our lab in my own little workshop at my house, and I was pretty determined to finish the desk, so just before everything closed down I took a trip to lowes to pick up some lumber and supplies.
 I settled on a frame and cabinet of 2x4s and some plywood that were painted white pretty quickly, but the top too some more thought.
 Eventually I decided to make the top out of cedar planks that were stained with Provincial to match the stain of the floor in my room.
-Also at lowes i picked up a Kreg-Jig to drill pocket holes for the desk, as I didn't like the idea of screws being visible.
+Also at lowes I picked up a Kreg-Jig to drill pocket holes for the desk, as I didn't like the idea of screws being visible.
 It was my first time ever using a Kreg-Jig but it went super well as its a relatively simple jig to use.

 <center>